Ben Broussard: Cincinnati Reds

 Broussard was drafted by the Cincinnati Reds in the second round of the 1999 Major League Baseball draft.
 He was a Pioneer League All-Star in his first professional season, winning the league batting crown with a .407 average.
-He was named Pioneer League Player of the Week for July 12 July 18 and in his first professional season he made the jump from Rookie-league to Double-A. With the Billings Mustangs, Clinton LumberKings and Chattanooga Lookouts Broussard combined to hit .332 with 24 home runs and 75 RBIs.
+He was named Pioneer League Player of the Week for July 12–18 and in his first professional season he made the jump from Rookie-league to Double-A. With the Billings Mustangs, Clinton LumberKings and Chattanooga Lookouts Broussard combined to hit .332 with 24 home runs and 75 RBIs.
 He was among ranked second in hitting and tied for third in home runs in the Reds Minor Leagues.
 He began his professional career by reaching base safely in each of his first 44 games, three short of the all-time record held by Alvin Davis.
 When Broussard was promoted to Clinton he was leading the Pioneer League in home runs, on-base percentage, slugging percentage, hits and extra-base hits and was second in batting and RBIs.
 He was named to the Baseball America Short-Season All-Star Team.
 Broussard appeared in only five games at Clinton before he was promoted to Chattanooga on July 31.
 For the Lookouts Broussard recorded eight home runs and 21 RBIs in just 35 games.
 Following the season Broussard almost won the California Fall League's Triple Crown by hitting .387 with nine home runs and 34 RBIs for San Bernardino finishing second in hitting.
 Combined on the year he appeared in 53 games in the outfield and 24 at first base.